ram1992/Cracking-Coding-Interviews/README.md

 # Cracking-Coding-Interviews
-Exercises given in the book Cracking Coding Interviews v5
+Exercises given in the book Cracking Coding Interviews v5 and some interesting random problems.